digiltd/oh-rtd-test/Hardware-FAQ.md

 **2. Install Java Hard Floating point**
 If not already present, use (http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html) or (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html)
 It is not recommended to use any other Java than Oracle Java.
-Especially bindings may not work properly e.g. with OpenJava.
+Bindings may not work properly with OpenJava.

 **3. Install and setup OpenHAB**   Use apt-get as described below (https://github.com/openhab/openhab/wiki/Apt-Repository)

-**4. Use symlinks if you use more than one USB port**  Create or add to existing file (/etc/udev/rules.d/50-usb-serial.rules) a rule like the following:
+**4. Use symlinks if you use more than one USB port**    See symlinks under x86 Linux above.

-SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="zwaveUSB", MODE="0666"

-to get  IdVendor and IdProduct,  you need type in the following:
-   "sudo udevadm info -q all -n /dev/ttyUSB0"

-There you can find the "ID_VENDOR_ID", "ID_MODEL_ID" .
-Replace these IDs in the rule and save the file.
-Now your stick can be referenced in OpenHab config  as "/dev/zwaveUSB".
-You will also need to add the property to the Java command line by adding the following (device names delimited by ":" ) to the file /etc/init.d/openhab in the JAVA_ARGS section with your device names substituted.

--Dgnu.io.rxtx.SerialPorts=/dev/rfxcomUSB:/dev/zwaveUSB

 ## Synology Diskstation